Louiefigz/Jquery_blog/README.md

-###
+### Jquery-Blog

 ## Overview

-This is a very simple Blog Making Application which uses Dynamic Jquery to render, update and delete Posts and Tags without a page refresh.
+This is a very simple Blog Making Application which uses Dynamic Jquery to create, update and delete Posts and Tags without a page refresh.

 ## Installation